ulanbator65/old-version/a-kanban.md

 Backlog
 ---------------
-Miner grabber:
-        quickly grabs any cheap miner offer that shows up only buys miners, nevers sells - purging have to be done manually

 In the Instance Table view: reset XUNI count also when block count is reset, but skip super.

 In the Miner Group view: include historic values for cost per hour in the cost calculation